Natasha Macmillan, Business Unit Director - Everyday Banking

 Bottom line: your choice for a new credit card should not be made solely on whether it’s a Visa or Mastercard.

 There’s a wide variety of other criteria to take into consideration, like interest rate, monthly fees, rewards, and perks.
 These criteria will have a much more significant impact on the utility of your credit card choice than whether it is a Visa or Mastercard.
-That said if you are comparing two credit cards that are virtually identical in stats, whether they are a Visa or Mastercard could tip the scales in your final decision.
+That said if you are comparing two credit cards that are virtually identical in stats, the Visa or Mastercard label could indeed serve as the deciding factor in your final decision.